Lowering Cholesterol: the Side Effects of "Statins"

 Are you taking a statin drug?
 Be aware of recent studies that show these drugs are not very effective or safe for your health.

 These side effects can run the gamut from runny noses to death.
-And that last, my friends, is nothing to sneeze at, if you pardon the somewhat irreverent pun.
+And that last, my friends, is nothing to sneeze at.
 When I hear them rattling off that list, my personal reaction, (should I ever develop the problem the drug is intended to treat), is, "Never mind--I'll just keep the original problem."

 - Where is cholesterol manufactured